jackalope/jackalope-doctrine-dbal/README.md

 Set up a new database supported by Doctrine DBAL.
 You can use your favorite GUI frontend or just do something like this:

 ### MySQL

+Note that you need at least version 5.1.5 of MySQL, otherwise you will get ``QLSTATE[42000]: Syntax error or access violation: 1305 FUNCTION cmf-app.EXTRACTVALUE does not exist``

     mysqladmin -u root -p  create jackalope
     echo "grant all privileges on jackalope.* to 'jackalope'@'localhost' identified by '1234test'; flush privileges;" | mysql -u root -p